otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 **Server**

 1. Verify the received message.
 If something fails, abort the DAKE and send a failure message.
    1. Compute `t = "1" ∥ KDF_1(0x09 ∥ A, 64) ∥ KDF_1(0x10 ∥ S, 64) ∥ g*i ∥ g*r ∥ KDF_1(0x11 ∥ phi)`.
    1. Verify if `sig == RVrf({g*x, g*y, g*r}, t)`.
 See: OTRv4 section "Ring Signature Authentication".
 1. Verify if the integrity of the prekey messages.
 1. Verify the received prekey messages.
 See: OTRv4, section "Receiving Prekey Messages".
 1. Store the received prekey messages.

+// TODO: this `phi` should be defined
 For `phi`, see OTRv4, section "Shared Session State".
+// TODO: the `KDF_1 should have a different counter for this messages.
+Each KDF in the protocol has a different counter now.
 For `KDF_1`, see OTRv4, section "Key Derivation Functions".
 For `g`, see OTRv4, section "Elliptic Curve Parameters".